 Everything stays secure thanks to the D-ring closure on the padded chin strap, and the helmet is compatible with most goggles.
 Best of all, the Moto-9 comes with an industry-leading, five-year warranty.

-For Your Eyes: Oakley Airbrake MX Heritage Goggles
+Best Goggles: Oakley Airbrake MX Heritage Goggles

 Tailored specifically to help you discern subtle transitions in dirt conditions, Oakley leverages their legacy for top optical performance in this ATV- and moto-cross-specific goggle.
 The Airbrake MX Heritage also boasts serious impact protection, thanks to Oakley’s proprietary Plutonite lenses, which come equipped with an F3 anti-fog coating.